awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-prereqs.md

 1. Install or verify installation of SSM Agent on each of your managed instances\.

+**Note**
+SSM Agent initiates all connections to the Systems Manager service in the cloud\.
+For this reason, you don't need to configure your firewall to allow inbound traffic to your instances for Systems Manager\.

 **Integration with IAM and Amazon EC2**
 User access to Systems Manager, its capabilities, and its resources are controlled through policies that you use or create in **AWS Identity and Access Management \(IAM\)**\.
 If you plan to use computing resources provided by AWS, and not only on\-premises servers and virtual machines \(VMs\), you also need to understand **Amazon Elastic Compute Cloud \(Amazon EC2\)** before you set up Systems Manager for your organization\.
 Understanding how these services work is essential to successfully set up Systems Manager\.